nuuuwan/lanka_data_timeseries/README.md

 * 2023-10-28 19:08:08 - No. of University Students Graduated - Architecture and Quantity Surveying (B.Sc.) (cbsl - Annual)
 * 2023-10-28 19:08:08 - No. of University Students Graduated - Arts & Oriental Studies (B.A.-B.A.
 Special) (cbsl - Annual)
 * 2023-10-28 19:08:08 - No. of University Students Graduated - Commerce & Management Studies (B.Sc.-B.Com.-B.B.A.) (cbsl - Annual)
-* 2023-10-28 19:08:08 - No. of University Students Graduated - Computer Science-Information Technology-Information & Communication Technology-Management & Information Technology (cbsl - Annual)
-* 2023-10-28 19:08:08 - No. of University Students Graduated - Dental Surgery (B.D.S.) (cbsl - Annual)
-* 2023-10-28 19:08:08 - No. of University Students Graduated - Engineering (B.Sc.
-(Eng.)) (cbsl - Annual)
-* 2023-10-28 19:08:08 - No. of University Students Graduated - Indigenous Medicine (cbsl - Annual)
-* 2023-10-28 19:08:08 - No. of University Students Graduated - Law (L.L.B.) (cbsl - Annual)
-* 2023-10-28 19:08:08 - No. of University Students Graduated - Medicine (M.B.B.S.) (cbsl - Annual)
-* 2023-10-28 19:08:08 - No. of University Students Graduated - Paramedical Studies (cbsl - Annual)
-* 2023-10-28 19:08:08 - No. of University Students Graduated - Science (B.Sc.) (cbsl - Annual)
-* 2023-10-28 19:08:08 - No. of University Students Graduated - Veterinary Science (B.V.
-Sc.) (cbsl - Annual)
-* 2023-10-28 19:08:08 - Performance of Candidates-All candidates sat for GCE (A-L) (cbsl - Annual)
-* 2023-10-28 19:08:08 - Performance of Candidates-All candidates sat for GCE (O-L) (cbsl - Annual)
-* 2023-10-28 19:08:08 - Performance of Candidates-GCE (A-L)-All candidates _ Percentage of qualifying to enter University (cbsl - Annual)
-* 2023-10-28 19:08:08 - Performance of Candidates-GCE (A-L)-All candidates _ Qualifying to enter University (cbsl - Annual)
-* 2023-10-28 19:08:08 - Performance of Candidates-GCE (A-L)-School candidates _ Percentage of qualifying to enter University (cbsl - Annual)